Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Intelligent Streaming

 With **Intelligent Streaming**, Lightstreamer dynamically adjusts the data flow to match each user’s network conditions, ensuring all users stay in sync regardless of connection quality.
 By resampling and conflating data on the fly, it delivers real-time updates with adaptive throttling, effectively handling packet loss without buffering delays.
-It also manages disconnections and reconnections seamlessly, keeping your users connected and up-to-date.
+It also manages disconnections and reconnection seamlessly, keeping your users connected and up-to-date.

 ## Comprehensive Client SDKs